Back to Blog

 Summary

-The ECT Act provides a clear legal foundation for electronic signatures in South Africa.
-For standard business documents, electronic signatures are legally valid if you can identify the signer, show their intent, and demonstrate a reliable method.
+The ECT Act gives electronic signatures a clear legal foundation in South Africa.
+For standard business documents, electronic signatures are legally valid as long as you can identify the signer, show their intent, and demonstrate a reliable method.

-Most e-signature platforms meet these requirements by design.
+Most e-signature platforms hit those requirements by design.
 The legal question is settled.
-The remaining question is operational: which platform fits your needs and workflow.
+The remaining one is operational.
+Which platform fits your needs and workflow.

 Disclaimer: This article provides general information about the ECT Act.
 It is not legal advice.
 For specific legal questions, consult a qualified attorney.

-NomaSign provides legally compliant e-signatures for South African businesses.
+NomaSign provides e-signatures with audit trails and integrity checks to support South African business workflows.
 See our pricing or learn how it works.